FaiLuReH3Ro/ibm-da-capstone-py/README.md

 <h1>Data Insights for Tech Skills</h1><br>

-> Note: To keep things organized, this project is split into multiple repositories.
-Please click on the respective links for each section to explore further details and access files.
+> Note: This project is split into multiple repositories to keep things organized.
+You can click on the respective links for each section to explore further details and access files.

 ## Sections